jimchen2000/Medicine/Pathology.md

 - Results in a relatively small organ
 1. Streak ovary in Turner syndrome
 ### Cellular Injury
+- Occurs when stress exceeds the cell's ability to adapt
+- Depends on the type of stress, severity, and type of cell adapted
 ## Musculoskeletal Pathology
 ## Hematopathology
 ## Cardiac Pathology